 - interface elements showing data about the item not looking overloaded but containing all the necessary information

 - efficient communication available from any point of the application

 - funny and entertaining graphic elements all harmoniously supporting the same style concept and preferably original to create additional recognizability for the app.

-The general stylistic concept, which was chosen to support the idea of funny and uptown interface which should at the same time be informative and useful, moved around light background and a lot of bright accents in navigation and notification elements of the interface.
+The general stylistic concept, which was chosen to support the idea of funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
 As it’s easy to see from the grand-list above, due to this decision the screens get a lot of air and light background promotes good readability which is essential in the case of e-commerce app.
-Moreover, light background gives efficient field of presentation for any kinds of items brought out to sales.
+Moreover, light background gives an efficient field of presentation for any kinds of items brought out to sales.

 The search followed two directions: actually the search of the actual items and search along the requests that were made by other users.
-In requests users left the information about the wished item.
-Also the user could save the history of own requests.
-Requests made by users gave additional channel of easy matching sellers and buyers letting them know what is actually on-demand at the time.
+In requests, users left the information about the wished item.
+Also, the user could save the history of own requests.
+Requests made by users gave an additional channel of easy matching sellers and buyers letting them know what is actually on-demand at the time.
 Moreover, requests could be filtered by location and make the process of matching the buyer and the desired item even more efficient.
 Search field was hidden in the process of reviewing the content not to distract the user and open more space.

 One of the decisions made to add some interesting visual features was the colorful highlighting of the content photos to make them look interesting and attract user’s attention.
 Colors were used to visually support navigation via color coding creating conventions and increasing the level of usability.
 Categories in the navigation were represented with background photos and original icons.

-All the icons for the app were unique and customized so that they could create harmony of visual perception with all the other graphic elements and at the same time add to general originality of visual design of the screens.
+All the icons for the app were unique and customized so that they could create the harmony of visual perception with all the other graphic elements and at the same time add to the general originality of visual design of the screens.

 Tapbar included the basic navigation items enabling the user to activate feed, search, communication features and add a new item or request.